razonyang/hugo-theme-bootstrap/exampleSite/content/docs/look-and-feel/index.md

 We don't specify any font, so that `system-ui` will be used in most browsers.

 You can use other web fonts easilly, such as [Google Fonts](https://fonts.google.com/).
-Lets take the Roboto font as an exmaple.
+Lets take the Roboto font as an example.

 First of all, we import the font by `customCSS`: